 Credit can only be earned once for a course, unless the course specifically allows for a retake as defined in the course description, or in the case of a course that has varying topics from semester-to-semester (for example, a Special Topics course that would have a different topic).
 Such special topics courses require that the course name be altered to demonstrate the topic that was covered in the course.
-If a student repeats a course and successfully completes the course, the following rules will apply in posting

-It a student repeats a course and successfully completes the course, the following rules will apply in posting the student's cumulative record:
+If a student repeats a course and successfully completes the course, the following rules will apply in posting the student's cumulative record: